WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 WHAT ARE YOUR DAILY PROGRAMS LIKE?

 Bauercrest offers a structured daily schedule consisting of about six scheduled periods per day – three in the morning and three in the afternoon.
 At least two of these periods are elective periods.
-You can see a listing of our offered programs here.
-A sample copy of our daily schedule is available here.
+One is instructional swim and one is free swim.
+We also offer Athletic Instruction (A.I.) and

-DO THE CAMPERS GO ON ANY TRIPS AND DO THEY VISIT OTHER CAMPS?
+DO THE CAMPERS GO ON ANY FIELD TRIPS?

-The campers will go on about one off-campus trip per week.
+The campers will take an average of one off-campus trip per week.
 Examples of trips are:

 DOES BAUERCREST HAVE SOCIAL ACTIVITY WITH OTHER CAMPS?